-2. Excluded Income
+B. Excluded Income

 - 1. Annual income does not include the following: 24 CFR § 5.609 - a.
-Income from the employment of children (including foster children) under the age of 18 years; - Lump sum additions to family assets, such as inheritances, insurance payments (including payments under health and accident insurance, and worker's compensation), capital gains, one-time lottery winnings, and settlement for personal property losses^{28,29} - c.
+Income from the employment of children (including foster children) under the age of 18 years; - b.
+Lump sum additions to family assets, such as inheritances, insurance payments (including payments under health and accident insurance, and worker's compensation), capital gains, one-time lottery winnings, and settlement for personal property losses - c.
 Amounts received by the family that are specifically for, or in reimbursement of, the cost of medical expenses for any family member; - d.
 Income of a live-in aide, provided the person meets the definition of a live-in aide; - e.
 The full amount of student financial assistance paid directly to the student or the educational institution; - f.
 The special pay to a family member serving in the Armed Forces who is exposed to hostile fire; - g.
 Certain amounts received that are related to participation in the following programs: - a.
 Amounts received under HUD funded training programs (e.g. Step-up program: excludes stipends, wages, transportation payments, child care vouchers, etc. for the duration of the training); - Amounts received by a person with disabilities that are disregarded for a limited time for purposes of Supplemental Security Income and benefits that are set aside for use under a Plan to Attain Self-Sufficiency (PASS); - i.
-Amounts received by a participant in other publicly assisted programs that are specifically for, or in reimbursement of, out-of-pocket expenses incurred (special equipment, clothing, transportation, child care, etc.) to allow participation in a specific program; - j.
+Amounts received by a participant in other publicly assisted programs that are specifically for, or in reimbursement of, out-of-pocket expenses incurred (special equipment, clothing, transportation, child care, etc.) to allow participation in a specific program: - j.
 Incremental earnings and/or benefits resulting to any family member from participation in qualifying state or local employment training program (including training programs not affiliated with the local government), and training of family members as resident management staff.
 Amounts excluded by this provision must be received under employment training programs with clearly defined goals and objectives, and are excluded only for a limited period as determined in advance by DHA; - k.
 Temporary, non-recurring, or sporadic income (including gifts); - I. Reparation payments paid by foreign governments pursuant to claims filed under the laws of that government by persons who were persecuted during the Nazi era; - m.
-Earnings in excess of \$480 for each full-time student 18 years old or older (excluding the head of the household and spouse);
+Earnings in excess of \$480 for each full-time student 18 years old or older (excluding the head of the household, spouse, and co-head); - n.
+Adoption assistance payments in excess of \$480 per adopted child; - o.
+The incremental earnings and benefits to any resident: - 1) Whose annual income increases due to employment of a family member who was unemployed for one or more years previous to employment; or

-28 If settlements will be paid out in periodic payments, then they are treated like routine payments, not lump sums.
-29 Treatment of delayed or deferred periodic payments of social security, supplemental security, or Veterans Administration income benefits are also handled differently.
+If settlements will be paid out in periodic payments, then they are treated like routine payments, not lump sums.

+&lt;sup>2 Treatment of delayed or deferred periodic payments of social security, supplemental security, or Veterans Administration income benefits are also handled differently.
 They are explained later in this section.